trvlnbh/calendy/README.md

 );
 ```

-* You will probably use different database settings, so please modify all of the following codes in the files.
+* You will probably use different database settings, so please modify all of the following codes for your environment in the code.

 ```java
 Class.forName("oracle.jdbc.driver.OracleDriver");